-Figure :
+Figure 15: Special types of a named hydrologic feature

 Hydro feature

 The HY_HydroFeature class denotes the abstraction of the complex Hydrology phenomenon by definition of feature types describing separate aspects of the hydrology phenomenon.
 This includes related phenomena that participate in hydrologic systems but have specific characteristics.
 Given the complexity of the domain, and the nature of real-world physical phenomena, for any given feature a wide range of possible characteristics, states and representations may be relevant.